pbendersky/pbendersky.github.io/_posts/2015-04-30-configuring-jenkins-on-os-x-server.markdown

 Once in, choose Websites on the left menu.
 On the top-right you have a button to start Apache.
 On the bottom, there's a list of Websites.
 Use the plus button to add a new one for Jenkins.

-{% img center /downloads/images/2015-04-30/screen1.png Server.app - Main Window %}
+{% include image.html url="/assets/images/2015-04-30/screen1.png" description="Server.app - Main Window" %}
-{{ screenshot 1 }}

 When editing the Virtual Host, choose a Domain Name such as jenkins.example.com.

-{% img center /downloads/images/2015-04-30/screen2.png Server.app - Websites Section %}
+{% include image.html url="/assets/images/2015-04-30/screen2.png" description="Server.app - Websites Section" %}

 If you go to Edit Advanced Settings... you'll see the following screen:

-{% img center /downloads/images/2015-04-30/screen3.png Server.app - Websites' Edit Advanced Settings %}
+{% include image.html url="/assets/images/2015-04-30/screen3.png" description="Server.app - Websites' Edit Advanced Settings" %}

 except that you won't have the webapp called "Jenkins using ajp13".
 Let's go ahead and create it.